LostArtefacts/TRX/docs/trx/lua/GETTING_STARTED.md

 reaching into and gets the same file whichever game is running. `trx` is reserved for the engine's own modules, which are the global `trx` table rather than something to require.

+A name that starts with `.` refers to the directory of the entry point.
+Renaming the directory does not change its `require` calls.
+Use this form only while `init.lua` is loading.

 A required script runs once, and every later call is handed what the first one
 returned: